 The wedding planning usually starts 1 or 2 years before the big day.
 I recommend to look for a photographer and inquire as soon as the venue is booked and the date is fix.

 Do you edit the images?
 Yes, editing is an important part of the process.
 This includes for example tidying up the image, retouching, colour adjustments and cropping.
-This part starts on the next day after the wedding and I am planning do finish this with in 3-4 weeks after the wedding.
-You will receive all images fully edited as high resolution jpegs on a USB stick in a presentation box.
-In case you would like to have some more retouching or editing, I am happy to do this until you are fully satisfied.
+This part starts on the next day after the wedding and I am planning do finish this within 6 weeks after the wedding.
+You will receive all images fully edited as high and medium resolution jpegs on a USB stick in a presentation box.

 Do you shoot in colour and black and white?
 I shoot in colour, but in the editing process, I change some images to black and white or a certain style.
 On the USB stick, you may find the same images in different styles, so you can simply choose the one you like best.
-I hope you find this information helpful.
-Part 2 is coming soon :-)
+If you have any more questions, please get in touch.